-For normal admissions: primary to secondary transfer and reception starting in September of the new academy year the parent/carer must have been in the school's employ or have a contract to start in the schools employ on the national closing date 31 October for the application to be considered an on time 'Staff Child'.
-Where the start date or employment commences after the national closing day the applicant must submit proof of employment for verification by the headteacher/principal to Newham Pupil Services for application to be considered as a staff child.
+For normal admissions: reception, infant to junior transition and primary to secondary transition, the parent/carer must have been in the school's employment (category a) or have a contract to start in the schools employment (category b) on the national closing date 31 October (secondary) or 15 January (primary) for the application to be considered an on time 'Staff Child'.

+For category b where employment commences after national closing day the application will be considered under their original priority until after the national offer day 1 March (secondary) and 16 April (primary).